Jimoh1993/Programming-for-the-Web-with-JavaScript-edX/README.md

 Implement JavaScript queries using Mongoose to retrieve data from a MongoDB database Create a server-side Web application that reads data from an incoming HTTP request and sends back JSON data in an HTTP response

-# I completed the course with a 99%/100% score.
+# I completed the course with a 99%/100% performance.